yuliang419/football-predictor/README.md

 [Kaggle](https://www.kaggle.com/quadeer15sh/premier-league-standings-11-seasons-20102021)
 and saved in `data/EPL_Standings.csv`.

-To extract useful features from the raw data and rewrite them in a usable format, run `dataset.py` or see the beginning of `dataset_visualize.ipynb`.
+To extract useful features from the two sets of raw data and rewrite them in a usable format, run `dataset.py` or see the beginning of `dataset_visualize.ipynb`.
 For each match, the script retrieves the last 5 home and away games each team has played